Sergey-Anfinogentov/SoBAT/README.md

-# IDL MCMC library
+# Solar Bayesian Analysis Toolkit

-This project is a framework for Bayesian parameters inference written in IDL programming language.
+This project is a framework for Bayesian parameters inference written in IDL programming language aimed (but not limited) to be used for processing solar data.